What is a TTL computer?

 This is as close to the hardware as you can get without actually rewiring it.
 Writing native code means that if you want to generate video while doing something useful, you must be prepared to count cycles and make no mistakes.
 This can become tedious and is not for the faint of heart.
 We don’t have a compiler yet that can do this for you, but such a compiler could be made.
 (Any volunteers?)

-What is the second way to program it?
+What is the second way to program it in assembly?

 The Gigatron emulates a 16-bit processor that always keeps track of the elapsed cycles, called vCPU.
 This virtual CPU reads and executes its instructions from RAM whenever the video loop permits.
 The built-in applications are in fact written for this vCPU: the EPROM is merely a disk that stores them.
 There is an assembler for this vCPU in GitHub.
 The vCPU implements a Von Neumann architecture, and therefore its programs must first be loaded into RAM.
 This can be done over the controller port using an external device.
 We prefer to use the Arduino as such external device because they are flexible and cheap.
 So you will need something like that, but what kind of hacker doesn’t have at least a few of those lying around?